MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_xml_xmldocument.md

 ## Summary
  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-public std::vector\<std::shared_ptr\<XmlNode\>\> SelectNodes(const std::string& xpath, const std::shared_ptr\<XmlNode\>& node) const  |  Get matching xml nodes from a specified xpath.
-Will throw exception of type mip::BadInputError if xml nodes cannot be parsed, there is an invalid encoding, or the xpath cannot be interpreted. public std::string GetXmlContent() const  |  Parse an xml formatted buffer into an xmldocument. public std::shared_ptr\<XmlNode\> GetRootNode() const  |  Get the node that is an ancestor of all other nodes.
+public std::vector&lt;std::shared_ptr&lt;XmlNode&gt;&gt; SelectNodes(const std::string& xpath, const std::shared_ptr&lt;XmlNode&gt;& node) const  |  Get matching xml nodes from a specified xpath.
+Will throw exception of type mip::BadInputError if xml nodes cannot be parsed, there is an invalid encoding, or the xpath cannot be interpreted. public std::string GetXmlContent() const  |  Parse an xml formatted buffer into an xmldocument. public std::shared_ptr&lt;XmlNode&gt; GetRootNode() const  |  Get the node that is an ancestor of all other nodes.

 ## Members